python/cpython/Doc/library/http.cookies.rst

    in HTTP requests, and is not accessible through JavaScript.
 This is intended to mitigate some forms of cross-site scripting.

-   The attribute :attr:`samesite` specifies that browser is not allowed to send the cookie along with cross-site requests.
-This help to mitigate CSRF attacks.
+   The attribute :attr:`samesite` specifies that the browser is not allowed to send the cookie along with cross-site requests.
+This helps to mitigate CSRF attacks.
 Valid values for this attribute are "Strict" and "Lax".

    The keys are case-insensitive and their default value is ``''``.